omariusthefirst/DoItYourself/README.md

 - 👋 Hi, I’m @omariusthefirst
 - 👀 I’m interested in fascinating problems who's solutions offer large dividends.
-- 🌱 I’m currently learning everything from new coding languages to home projects.
+- 🌱 I’m currently learning everything from new languages (coding and national) to home projects.
 - 💞️ I’m in a fulfilling 'relationship' and not looking to collaborate ;P
 - 📫 How to reach me ... https://www.linkedin.com/in/omarelfeky/